Howard Beale (politician): Atomic energy and nuclear weapons

-Of the proposed Maralinga testing program, he told the media in 1955, "Every precaution will be taken to ensure there is no danger to human beings or stock".
-This statement later proved to be untrue, with aboriginal people and military servicemen becoming contaminated and fallout from tests being detected as far afield as Adelaide.
-Fallout from testing at the Montebello Islands in Australia's northwest was detected in Queensland, in Australia's northeast.
+Of the proposed weapons test at Maralinga, Beale told the media in 1955 that "every precaution will be taken to ensure there is no danger to human beings or stock".
+This statement later proved to be untrue, with Aboriginal people and military servicemen becoming contaminated and fallout from tests being detected as far afield as Adelaide and Queensland.
 A Royal Commission into British nuclear tests in Australia took place, following Beale's death, in 1984–1985.